lwsherman123/lwsherman123/README.md

 <h3 align="center">A Full Stack Developer</h3>

 <h3> About me! </h3>
-<p> a full-stack developer with a passion for crafting seamless web applications.
-With [insert number] years of experience under my belt, I specialize in using modern technologies to build scalable and user-friendly interfaces.
+<p> A full-stack developer with a passion for crafting seamless web applications.
+With some experience under my belt, I specialize in using modern technologies to build scalable and user-friendly interfaces.

 As a full-stack developer, I'm equally comfortable working on front-end and back-end technologies.
 I love tackling complex problems, and I'm always on the lookout for innovative solutions.
 Whether it's building APIs or using front-end frameworks like React, I'm always eager to take on new challenges.